-The material risks that may impact SABB's operations are identified and thoroughly assessed and stressed, both qualitatively and quantitatively.
+The material risks that may impact SAB's operations are identified and thoroughly assessed and stressed, both qualitatively and quantitatively.
 The risk review cycle is as follows:

-- A monthly review of the top and emerging risks is undertaken and challenged at the RMC through the enterprise risk report and mitigation action plans. - The risk appetite is reviewed on an ongoing basis by the RMC in consultation with the business functions. - Risk reports for each risk category are submitted to the BRC quarterly. - The stress test scenarios and outcomes are updated at least half-yearly based on revised parameters and reviewed by the ALCO and BRC. - Senior management challenges the risk appetite and risk assessment methodologies at the RMC. - The BRC challenges and approves the risk appetite, ICAAP and ILAAP.
+- A monthly review of the top and emerging risks is undertaken and challenged at each RMC through the enterprise risk report and mitigation action plans. - The risk appetite is reviewed on an ongoing basis by the RMC in consultation with the business functions. - Risk reports for each risk category are submitted to each BRC quarterly. - The stress test scenarios and outcomes are updated at least half-yearly based on revised parameters and reviewed by the ALCO and BRC. - Senior management challenges the risk appetite and risk assessment methodologies at the RMC. - The BRC challenges and approves the risk policy , risk appetite, ICAAP and ILAAP and recovery plan.

 Credit risk is the risk of financial loss through the failure of a customer or counterparty to honour their commitments as they fall due.
 Credit risk arises principally in corporate and personal lending, trade finance, treasury and syndication underwriting.
-Credit risk also arises from off-balance-sheet products such as guarantees and derivatives or from SABB's holdings of debt securities.
+Credit risk also arises from off-balance-sheet products such as guarantees and derivatives or from SAB's holdings of debt securities.

-A strong culture of prudent and responsible lending is a cornerstone of SABB's risk management philosophy.
+A strong culture of prudent and responsible lending is a cornerstone of SAB's risk management philosophy.
 This is attained through effective control and management of risk, seeking to minimize credit losses while enhancing risk-adjusted returns.

 Credit manuals provide clear and consistent lending guidelines, policies, and procedures to manage the corporate and personal banking asset portfolios.
-These policy manuals are reviewed annually by the Credit Risk Management function and endorsed by Chief Risk Officer (CRO) / Wholesale Credit Oversight Committee (WCOC), Risk Management Committee (RMC) for onward approval by the Board Risk Committee in line with the requirements stipulated in the SAMA Rules on Credit Risk Management.
+These policy manuals are reviewed annually by Risk Management and endorsed by Chief Risk Officer (CRO), and reviewed at the Retail Risk Committee / Wholesale Credit Oversight Committee (WCOC), before submission to the Risk Management Committee (RMC) for onward approval by the Board Risk Committee (BRC) or Board in line with the requirements stipulated in the SAMA Rules on Credit Risk Management.

-Credit risk assessment is undertaken by the credit approval function which reports to the Managing Director through the CRO, hence ensuring that they have an appropriate degree of independence.
-The teams are responsible for credit approval decisions, as well as key aspects of the risk rating systems, including selection, implementation, performance, and oversight.
+Credit risk assessment is undertaken by an independent credit approval unit which reports to the CRO, ensuring that they have an appropriate degree of independence.
+The team is responsible for credit approval decisions, with a separate portfolio credit risk unit managing the risk rating systems, including selection, implementation, performance and oversight.

 The approval process is reviewed annually by the BRC with limit delegations cascaded down from the Board level.
-Within SABB, emphasis is placed on the individual's responsibility for making credit decisions and as such there is a series of delegated approval limits agreed by Board.
+Within SAB, emphasis is placed on the individual's responsibility for making credit decisions and as such there is a series of delegated approval limits agreed by Board.